E-1027: E-1027 and Le Corbusier

 Badovici inherited the house in 1932 and visited regularly with his wife.

 The Swiss born-French Modernist architect, designer, painter, urban planner and writer Le Corbusier was a friend of Badovici and visited the house several times after Badovici and Gray had parted.

 While staying as a guest of Badovici in his house in 1938 and 1939, Le Corbusier painted bright murals on its plain white walls with his permission, sometimes in the nude.
-This change to her ex lover's house infuriated Gray, who considered the murals outright vandalism.
+That change to her ex-lover's house infuriated Gray, who considered the murals outright vandalism.
 In 2013, the architecture critic Rowan Moore said of the painting of the murals that "As an act of naked phallocracy, Corbusier's actions are hard to top...", adding that Le Corbusier was "seemingly affronted that a woman could create such a fine work of modernism" so he "asserted his dominion, like a urinating dog, over the territory".

 Le Corbusier became intricately tied with the future of the house.
 Failing to purchase it himself, he eventually bought a piece of property just east of E-1027, where he built a small, rustic cabin, his Cabanon de vacances.
-Here he would go for work and quiet contemplation, taking daily swims on the beach outside the house.
+There he would go for work and quiet contemplation, taking daily swims on the beach outside the house.
 After, he died in those very waters, the whole area was declared a "Site Moderne," or "Modern Site," and deemed an area of cultural and historical importance and international interest.
 Today, E-1027 is recognized as the founding element of this site.